How to Set Up a Household Budget While Living Together

 Set Your Contribution Amount

-Some peoples would say that you should each submit fifty percent of the household expenses to the budget since you are living together and splitting the costs, but this is not the best way to do this.
+Some peoples would say that you should each submit 50% of the household expenses to the budget since you are living together and splitting the costs, but this is not the best way to do this.

-Often one person makes more than another person, and fifty percent of the expenses may be crippling to the person who makes less money.
+Often one person makes more than another person, and for them, paying 50% of the expenses may be crippling to the person who makes less money.

-Contributing the same percentage of your income is a better way to handle it.
+Contributing a percentage based on your income is a better way to handle it.
 This way you both can contribute to your retirement and cover your other expenses without being crippled by your monthly contribution amounts.

 Figure Out Your Contribution Amount